djokan/Travian-Bot/README.md

    [buildtype]: can be "resource"- build minimal level resource field which resource amount is minimal. "building" builds building at field id given at "building" field."both" = builds both resource and building (effective only when roman)

+WARNING!!!
+This bot is made for experimental purposes only.
+Using this bot violates Travian Game Rules.